Portuguese heraldry: Army heraldry

 The present regulation of Army heraldry was established in 1987, replacing the regulation of 1969.
 The new regulation marked a deep change in the Army heraldic vexillology, that incidentally became substantially different from the vexillology of the other branches of the Armed Forces that continued to be based on the Army's 1969 standards.
 However, it did not cause substantial changes in the standards of the coat of arms.

 The coat of arms of the Army is gules, a lion rampant or holding an ancient sword argent with a handle or, the crest of the achievement being the figure of the shield.
 The badge of the Army is this coat of arms, but represented in a round shield surrounded by a laurel wreath in dexter and oak wreath in sinister, topped by the Army's coronet, with or without the crest.
 The Army's coronet is a mural crown with eight towers, five of them apparent, interspersed by cannonballs.

 Each independent body of the Army has the right to bear a coat of arms and a flag to be flown.
 The coat of arms is represented in a heater shield (referred to as "classical shield").
 The field is blazoned accordingly with the general rules of Portuguese heraldry, but mottoes, legends and monograms are not allowed inside the shield, and partitions of the field are only allowed without any charges on them.

-The complete achievement of arms of an body is represented by the shield, helmet, torse, mantling and crest, scroll with motto and, optionally orders, supporters, compartment and a war cry.
+The complete achievement of arms of a body is represented by the shield, helmet, torse, mantling and crest, scroll with motto and, optionally orders, supporters, compartment and a war cry.
 Alternatively, the achievement can be represented by the shield topped by the Army's coronet and optionally the crest on its top, without any other elements including the helmet.